Over 230 iPads have been presented to teens in cancer treatment!

 "Jake's best quality was his selflessness, as he was dedicated to raising money for Friends of Kids with Cancer.
 He never forgot about those who helped him throughout his journey."

 It was originally Jake's idea to provide iPads for teens in treatment centers after noticing fewer things to do for patients his age.
 The Jake's Crew iPad Fund was established by his family, friends and the supporting community to purchase iPads for high school students in treatment for cancer.

-With the recommendation of the treatment center medical staff and approval of Jake's Crew, Friends of Kids with Cancer purchases iPads for these kids out of the money Jake's Crew fundraises each year.
+With the recommendation of the treatment center medical staff and approval of Jake's Crew, Friends of Kids with Cancer purchases iPads for these kids out of the money Jake's Crew raises each year.

-In the 2 years since the program started, Friends of Kids with Cancer, with the great efforts of Jake's Crew, have distributed close to 30 iPads to teenagers battling cancer!
+Since the program started in 2012, Friends of Kids with Cancer, with the great efforts of Jake's Crew, have distributed more than 230 iPads to teenagers battling cancer!

 Learn more about Jake's Crew's annual fundraiser, Sunday Night Lights.
 This event helps to raise money for purchasing more iPads HERE.